 This essay explores the pivotal role of the Yorùbá language and literature in fostering religious tolerance and conflict resolution.
 It delves into how Yorùbá language and literature act as a bridge for interfaith dialogue, a source of ancient wisdom that advocates peace, and a means of cultural exchange that can transcend religious barriers.
 Moreover, this study will analyze specific examples of Yorùbá literary works and linguistic practices that exemplify the potential for reconciliation and understanding in a society often divided by religious differences.

 The causes of conflicts among religious groups could be seen in several ways.
 These include ways of propagating the religious, mistrust and suspicion the followers of the various religious groups, selfishness, ignorance and intolerance amongst the groups.
 Crisis has become a regular occurrence in the Northern part of Nigeria, and usually spread to other States.
-This have had a spill over effects to some Southern States.
+This have had a spillover effects to some Southern States.
 In this sense, the current crisis may not be unrelated to the followers of these religions departing from their teachings.
 Holy books like the Glorious Quran and the Holy Bible make references to their teachings, which, if followed, will result in national peace.

 Through an in-depth examination of the Yorùbá language and literature, we aim to shed light on how these cultural treasures can contribute to the greater peace and stability of Nigeria, offering lessons and insights that extend beyond regional boundaries.
 In a country where religious conflicts continue to pose significant challenges, the Yorùbá language and literature stand as powerful tools for promoting unity and harmony among diverse religious communities.
 In this paper, causes of these crises are discussed and some suggestions are provided, which if properly implemented, would serve as remedies to religious crisis which often oxalate into ethnic crises in me nation.